-New bars open all the time in New York - some Elvis-themed tiki bar or Filipino beer garden probably just opened around the corner from wherever you’re currently located.
-But there’s no better place to drink than a classic.
+New bars open all the time in New York - some Elvis-themed tiki bar or place serving beers made exclusively by Flemish monks probably just opened around the corner from wherever you’re currently located.
+But there’s nothing better than a classic.

-So we compiled a list of our all-time favorites - the places we find ourselves returning to over and again.
+So we made this list of our all-time favorites - the places we find ourselves returning to over and again.
 They’re the standbys that make this city what it is.
 In other words: the Greatest Hits.

 If you live in New York, you should drink at them all.
 If you’re visiting, check out as many as you can.
 Some of them are cocktail bars, some are dives, and some are something in between.
 All of them are essential New York watering holes.

-Places that were super cool when you were 21 typically don’t age well.
+Places that were super cool when you were 21 typically don’t hold up years later.
 Mother’s Ruin is the exception to that rule.
 Today, the bar where you went on your internship payday for a $14 alcoholic slushie is still as excellent as ever.
-It’s perfect for an after-work drink, it’s perfect for impressing your out-of-town friends (tell them to order a Dirty Martini and watch them be mystified when it comes out blood red) while you wait for your table at Rubirosa, and it’s perfect for a nightcap and Old Bay fries at 3am.
+It’s perfect for an after-work drink, it’s perfect for impressing your out-of-town friends while you wait for your table at Rubirosa, and it’s perfect for a nightcap and Old Bay fries at 3am.
 Moral of the story: Mother’s Ruin is never a bad decision.

-169 Bar does its own thing: there’s a cheetah-print pool table, a painting of dinosaurs, some lawn furniture, a few palm trees, and multicolored lights.
+169 Bar does its own thing: there’s a cheetah-print pool table, a painting of dinosaurs, some lawn furniture, a few palm trees, and lots of multicolored lights.
 It’s a weird place, and everyone fits in.
-In the daytime it looks like an indoor garage sale, but at night the vibes are consistently low-key and fun.
-Lazy drinkers can text a drink order to their table, but it’s more fun to walk around and scope out the crowd.
+In the daytime, it looks like an indoor garage sale, but at night it’s consistently fun and busy.
+Lazy drinkers can text an order from their table, and if you’re hungry, there are dumplings.
 169 Bar is essentially a clubhouse for the Lower Lower East Side, and it’s the perfect place to start your night.

 A lot of birthdays between the ages of 26 and 32 happen at Lavender Lake, and that should tell you a lot of what you need to know about this Gowanus spot.
 There’s a really nice outdoor area as well as a big indoor area, the beer and cocktail varieties are plenty, and the food is even good.
 If it’s a nice Sunday afternoon, this is one of the best places to drink a cold one.

-A Long Island City staple, Dutch Kills is a dark, narrow cocktail lounge that’s usually full of Queens people who love a stiff drink.
-It can be tough to snag a seat on weekends, but this bar is worth a visit even if you don’t live in or frequent the area often.
-Pair it up with a visit to Casa Enrique or Mu Ramen and you’ve got a high-quality evening on your hands.
+A Long Island City staple, Dutch Kills is a dark, narrow cocktail lounge that’s usually full of Queens people who like to drink things that taste good.
+It can be tough to get a seat on weekends, but this bar is worth a visit even if you don’t live in the area.
+Pair it up with a visit to Casa Enrique or Mu Ramen, and you’ve got a well-planned evening on your hands.

 To us, Spring Lounge is the epitome of a Greatest Hit.
 It has all the necessary components of a classic New York City dive bar.
 Smells of old socks and dust?
 Check.
 Random European tourists?
 Check.
 Great jukebox?
 Check.
 Giant shark hanging over the bar?
 Also check.
-We’ve never had a bad time at Spring Lounge, even though it’s always crowded and never not stinky.
-You will too.
+We’ve never had a bad time at Spring Lounge, even though it’s always crowded and never smells perfect.
+You won’t, either.

 An Upper West Side pub with a beer selection that will test your dedication to drinking beer.
 There are so many things to drink here that they have a 100 beer club.
 At first, we thought you could only get into it if you drank 100 beers in a row, but it turns out you just have to try 100 different beers over a lifetime.
 Either way, we challenge you to it.

-Union pool is where you go to meet someone other than your future spouse.
-You probably won’t end up doing the crossword together, but you will have fun.
-Because that’s what you do at Union Pool.
-In the summertime, it’s really just one big backyard hang.
-The drinks are cheap, there’s a taco truck in the back, and, on weekends, most of Williamsburg is present.
-Go with friends, or go alone and make new friends.
+Union Pool is where you go to meet up with a group of friends and possibly wind up talking to someone you’ll date for three weeks.
+There are a couple of indoor spaces as well as a big backyard - and in the summertime, that yard is where you’ll find everyone.
+The drinks are cheap, there’s a taco truck in the back, and on weekends most of Williamsburg tends to be present.
 When you want to be shoulder to shoulder with a lot of drunk and happy people, Union Pool is the place to go.

 The Rusty Knot has three things we love: comfy chairs, a pool table, and tiki drinks.
-The inside looks like a rec room from the sixties, and if you get a seat in the window you can watch the sun as it sets over the Hudson.
-It gets crowded on weekends, but, if your group claims the pool table, this makes you defacto masters of the bar.
+The inside looks like a rec room from the ’60s, and if you get a seat in the window you can watch the sun as it sets over the Hudson.
+It gets crowded on weekends, but if your group claims the pool table, this makes you de facto masters of the bar.
 The Caribbean theme suggests vacation, so eat a pretzel dog to soak up the extra drinks you order.

 Look for the “ON AIR” sign on 9th Street, and walk downstairs into the underground cave known as Sake Bar Decibel.
 There’s graffiti on the walls, the lights are tinted red, and the sake list is long and fairly cheap.
 Everyone who’s ever been here has been delighted by the experience (it’s a fact), and everyone who’s been here has walked out drunker than they realize (also a fact).